12 Tips for Travelling to Krakow

 - Visit Oskar Schindler's factory.

-10. Don't forget to visit the attractive surroundings of Kraków
+10. Don't forget the attractions around Kraków on your trip

 Sometimes we focus on the city and forget about the places that are in the surroundings and that we can visit easily and in a short time.
-My recommendation is to start in Krakow and leave some time to visit some places with great attractions such as Wroclaw, the Tatra Mountain s or the Ojców National Park.
+My recommendation is that you start with Krakow and leave some time to visit some of the great attractions such as:

 Find out more about what to see and do around Krakow here.

-11. Take advantage of Krakow's free events calendar
+11. Take advantage of the free events calendar in Krakow

-Sometimes we focus only on plans created purely for tourists and forget that we are in a city where culture is our daily bread.
+Sometimes we focus only on the tourist-oriented plans and forget that we are in a city where culture is our daily bread.

 Krakow is no exception and with its wealth of history and culture, it won't be difficult to find additional events for you to enjoy the city like a local.
-A good place for this are the public libraries, where you can find announcements of the cultural agenda, which can include concerts, exhibitions and other free activities to enjoy alone or with the family.
+A good place to do this is in the public libraries, where you can find announcements of the cultural agenda, which may include concerts, exhibitions and other free activities to enjoy alone or with the family.

-12. Find out about local ways and customs before your trip
+12. Find out about the local ways and customs before your trip

 Just shake their hand and be very friendly.
-Once you get the hang of it, in Poland you can kiss three times to say hello, as in some parts of Switzerland and France.
+Once you get used to it, in Poland you can even kiss three times to say hello, as in some parts of Switzerland and France.

 In addition to these tips I've shared with you to help you enjoy your visit to Krakow, it's also important to have some basic facts about the cities you want to visit, such as what weather to expect throughout the year.

-Maximum temperatures in Kraków can averageup to 14°C throughout the year, with peaks of up to 26°C in August, so you can expect a very pleasant summer.
+Cracow's maximum temperatures can averageup to 14°C throughout the year, with peaks of up to 26°C in August, so you can expect a very pleasant summer.
 If you like snow, the snowy season runs from mid-November to mid-March.
 The snowiest month is January.

-If you are going to visit museums or specific sites such as the famous Wieliczka Salt Mines, try to book in advance and only through official sites.
+If you are going to visit museums or specific places such as the famous Wieliczka Salt Mines, try to book in advance and only through official sites.